 - Create content that answers their problems and positions you as the guide in their journey

 - Run campaigns where they will encounter your tailor-made content at key moments in the buying cycle

 Note how critical content is in this process of brand positioning.
 Becoming a source of expert help for your target market is one of the most effective ways to differentiate your brand in a world where most contract manufacturers operate unseen.

 Indeed, the latest CMI research reveals that 80% of industrial marketers believe that unique and expert content will be critical for brands to achieve cut-through with their target markets in 2023.

 Correctly identifying who your ideal customers are and how you can serve them where others can't take honesty and deep analysis.
-You'll need to bring all parts of your team together to work on this and, maybe, find an outside agency that can act as arbiter between you all.
+You'll need to bring your team together to work on this and, maybe, find an outside agency that can act as arbiter between you all.

 But it'll be worth it.
-If you can position yourself to speak more powerfully to more right-fit leads, you can build a more qualified pipeline that will sustain you across long and complex sales cycles.
+If you can position yourself to speak powerfully to more right-fit leads, you can build a more qualified pipeline that will sustain you across long, complex sales cycles.